sgenoud/blingmything/CLA/README.md

 # Why do you want me to sign this thing?

-`pimpmything` as a project of the `replicad` family is a lot of work.
+`blingmything` as a project of the `replicad` family is a lot of work.
 I want to have people benefit from it as much as possible.
 This means that I want it to be open source.
 But I also want to be able to benefit from it if people build a business on top of it.